CodePushGo/website/src/content/blog/en/understanding-apples-privacy-manifest.md

 ## Summary

 Since May 2024, all iOS apps must comply with mandatory manifest requirements.
 Automation can make managing these manifests much easier.
-For Capacitor projects, include your manifest in the iOS bundle and use tools like CodePushGo to automate updates securely, thanks to its end-to-end encryption.
+For React Native projects, include your manifest in the iOS bundle and use tools like CodePushGo to automate updates securely, thanks to its end-to-end encryption.

 With your manifest set up and updates automated, here are some key practices to ensure smooth Privacy Manifest updates: